Everything You Need to Know About Chromebook Developer Mode

 I hope this article has given you some insight into the pros and cons of using Developer Mode on your Chromebook.

 As you’ll have realized, for most people, there is very little point in turning it on.
 The big exception is if you want to install Linux.
 Even then, you should consider whether Linux is necessary.
-Between the Chrome Web Store and the Chrome Remote Desktop app, most users will probably be able to satisfy their usage requirements.
+If you want to get more out of your Chromebook as a normal user, check out the ultimate guide to Chrome OS keyboard shortcuts .